Vagelis-Prokopiou/python-apache_vhosts/README.md

 ## Apache-Vhosts Quickstart

-- Edit the script and add all the domains (names) that you wish to create on your local dev server.
 - Run the script from your teminal with `sudo python apache_vhosts.py`.
+Alternativelly, if you wish to create multiple vhosts at once, uncomment and use the `domains` list provided.
 - You can access each domain you provided at `http://eachDomainName.local/`.

 The scipt creates a `vhosts` directory under `/var/www/html/`.